postcss/autoprefixer/README.md

 You can check current status of this feature in [autoprefixer#37](https://github.com/ai/autoprefixer/issues/37).

-### Why Autoprefixer plugin for text editor change my indents?
+### Why Autoprefixer plugin for text editor changed my indents?

 [Rework](https://github.com/visionmedia/rework), which is used now as CSS parser in Autoprefixer, doesn‘t save indents, because it was created for Grunt